oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

     </copy>
     ```

-    Where, `<SCHEMA_USER_NAME>` is the user name that can access the schema.
-Provide this value based on your environment.
-Remember the user name as you will have to provide this to log in to the database.
+    Where, `OTMM` is the username that can access the schema.

-6. Commit the changes and exit from SQL prompt.
+4. Commit the changes and exit from SQL prompt.

     ```SQL
     <copy>